 There are many decisions, situations or beliefs in life that I understand or sympathize with even though I take another road myself.
-I understand women who don’t want to have kids, those who want a big family, I understand why some people are attracted to right-wing values even though they aren’t my own and I can sympathize with those who choose to break the law in some instance.
+I understand women who don’t want to have kids, and those who want a big family, I understand why some people are attracted to right-wing values even though they aren’t my own and I can sympathize with those who choose to break the law in some instances.

 Basically, my motto is “à chacun son truc,” “to each his own.”

 I don’t believe in a higher power.
 I can’t really explain or justify why I don’t believe—I just don’t.
 The fact that the existence of God hasn’t been proven scientifically doesn’t bother me much.
 And except for a handful of loud extremists, most believers are very nice folks.
-I hate proselytism, I hate the fact religion was and still is so often linked to wars and that it can sometimes bring out the worst in people, but I have to acknowledge that it plays a big part in some people’s lives.
+I hate proselytism, I hate the fact that religion was and still is so often linked to wars and can sometimes bring out the worst in people, but I have to acknowledge that it plays a big part in some people’s lives.
 Plus, let’s face it, religion is here to stay.
-We are mere humans, after all, tiny creatures in this big universe, weak beings who sometime need guidance, inspiration and comfort to carry on.
+We are mere humans, after all, tiny creatures in this big universe, weak beings who sometimes need guidance, inspiration and comfort to carry on.

-Yet, I don’t believe.
+Yet, I don’t believe in god.
 The very idea of believing is foreign to me.
 I wasn’t brought up religious and all these rites are mysterious to me, intimidating even.
 Religion just isn’t part of my life.

 It hadn’t been my day.
 First, we got lost going to my father’s workplace—how am I supposed to remember a tiny side street I went to ten years ago?
 Then my favourite bakery, the one that is really out of the way (and uphill to boot) had run out of their chaussons aux pommes.
 Mark was annoying, we ran out of hot water for the shower, I got a splinter in my feet and none of my pictures was good.

 Yeah, one of these days.